-Joint employment, or co-employment, is the sharing of control and supervision of an employee's activity among two or more business entities.
-Joint employment may occur by design, as when one firm engages a Professional Employer Organization (PEO) to handle payroll and benefits administration, while retaining overall direction of the employee's work.
+Joint employment is the sharing of control and supervision of an employee's activity among two or more business entities.
 It is important to determine when a joint employer relationship exists because that relationship will govern employees’ rights and employers’ obligations under the FLSA.
 In a joint employer situation, an employee’s hours worked for both employers for the workweek must be aggregated and considered as one employment when determining whether any overtime pay is due.
 If this calculation is done incorrectly, or if other statutory requirements are not met, both of the joint employers are liable.

 The interpretation of the joint employment rule has not been substantively modified since it was first released over 60 years ago.
 However, in January of 2016, the DOL’s Wage and Hour Division Administrator, David Weil, released Administrator’s Interpretation No. 2016-1, subtitled “Joint employment under the Fair Labor Standards Act and Migrant and Seasonal Agricultural Worker Protection Act.”
 It proposed that the interpretation of joint employment “should be defined expansively” and should take into account a worker’s dependence on the potential joint employer.

 In June of 2017, then DOL Secretary Alexander Acosta withdrew Administrator’s Interpretation No. 2016-1 and announced a new proposal would be forthcoming.